 Another way you can help keep your sensitive skin happy during the summer months is by looking for apparel and swimwear that is made using protective fabrics.
-Sun protection swimwear and clothing provide a great barrier that doesn’t require a lot of fuss–you’ll automatically know that your skin is protected whenever you wear these items.
+Sun protection swimwear like rash guards provide a great barrier that doesn’t require a lot of fuss–you’ll automatically know that your skin is protected whenever you wear these items.
 Just keep in mind that whatever skin is not covered by the clothing or your women's swimwear will need to be protected another way, such as sunscreen, shade, or lightweight clothing.

 While it isn’t always possible to avoid the sun entirely, seeking shaded areas when it is can help cut back on irritation from the sun, sweat, and more.
 Bring an oversized umbrella or tent to provide shade at the beach, set up picnics in areas shaded by trees, or look for pavilions or other structures that will provide a reprieve from the sun and hot temperatures.